brianglass/anastasis/files/lenten_matins.md

 Let us sing to the Lord, for he is greatly glorified: horse and rider he has cast into the sea.

-Helper and protector he has become for my salvation: he is my God and I will glorify him; my fatherÂ’s God and I will exalt him.
+Helper and protector he has become for my salvation: he is my God and I will glorify him; my father’s God and I will exalt him.

 The Lord shatters wars, the Lord is his name.

-PharaohÂ’s chariots and army he has cast into the sea; his chosen mounted captains he has drowned in the Red Sea.
+Pharaoh’s chariots and army he has cast into the sea; his chosen mounted captains he has drowned in the Red Sea.

 With the deep he covered them: they sank to the bottom like a stone.